-The popularity of this modern concentrate is only growing, and those who have tried live resin understand why!
+The popularity of this modern high terpene full-spectrum extract (HTFSE) is only growing, and those who have tried live resin understand why!
 The flavor, smoking experience, and quality of these concentrates are unparalleled.

 Why is this product so unique?
 The answer lies in the fact that the term ‘live’ means fresh cannabis buds are used instead of dried and cured buds.
 Furthermore, this fresh bud is flash-frozen to preserve the precise profile of that bud.

 You won’t find any other product that provides such a true and accurate experience of perfectly ripe and fresh weed.